moleculerjs/site/source/0.12/docs/broker.md

 The broker starts transporter connecting but it doesn't publish the local service list to remote nodes.
 When it's done, it starts all services (calls service `started` handlers).
 Once all services start successfully, broker publishes the local service list to remote nodes.
 Hence other nodes send requests only after all local service started properly.

+{% note warn Avoid deadlocks %}
->Please note: you can make dead-locks when two services wait for each other.
+You can make dead-locks when two services wait for each other.
 E.g.: `users` service has `dependencies: [posts]` and `posts` service has `dependencies: [users]`.
 To avoid it remove the concerned service from `dependencies` and use `waitForServices` method out of `started` handler instead.
+{% endnote %}

-## Stoping logic
+## Stopping logic

-The broker sends to remote nodes that local services is `stopped`, then starting stopping all local services.
-The broker starts transporter disconnecting .
+When you call `broker.stop` or stop the process, the broker starts stopping all local services.
+Afterwards, the transporter disconnects.

 ## Middlewares
 Broker supports middlewares.
-You can add your custom middleware, and it will be called before every local request.
+You can add your custom middlewares, and it will be called before/after every local request.
 The middleware is a `Function` that returns a wrapped action handler.

 **Example middleware from the validator modules**
 ```js